16 June 2023

 How much do heat pumps cost?

-The typical price range for a complete installation of an air to water heat pump is between £10,000 and £30,000 pre government grant.
+The typical price range for a complete installation of an air to water heat pump is between £12,500 and £30,000 pre government grant.
 This is flexible depending on which model you choose, how many rooms you will be heating, and how large the system needs to be.
-You will need to also consider the running costs of the system, as they use electricity to run.
+You will need to also consider the running costs of the air source heat pump system, as they use electricity to run.
+Often the running cost can be reduced by using a heat pump tariff to run your heat pump.

-Make sure you visit our heat pump cost calculator or our guide to air source heat pump costs to work out how much it will cost to upgrade your home with an air to water heat pump.
+The good news is that this price estimate doesn’t include the government Boiler Upgrade Scheme (BUS) grant.
+Make sure you visit our heat pump cost calculator or our guide to how much is a heat pump to work out how much it will cost to upgrade your home with an air to water heat pump.

 • No upfront payment